What I Learned at the Pig’s Trough

 Experiencing joy from these relationships didn’t mean their efforts came easily.
 Some of the positions they took put them at odds with our neighbors.
 I even remember death threats being sent to our house.
 But they never backed down from standing with people they believed the Gospel called them to support.

-Certainly, one of those gifts is the commitment Presbyterians have to “the promotion of social righteousness” and a belief that God wants all people to be treated with love and dignity [Great Ends of the Church].
+Certainly, one of those gifts is the commitment Presbyterians have to “the promotion of social righteousness” and a belief that God wants all people to be treated with love and dignity [link to Great Ends of the Church].
 The God of the Scriptures wants all people to have food to eat and love to share.
 That’s the heavenly banquet that God has called disciples to offer to the world.

 I’ve been struck recently by the verses in 1 Corinthians 11 that warn against taking communion in “an unworthy manner.”
 The apostle Paul says, “20When you come together, it is not really to eat the Lord’s supper.
 21For when the time comes to eat, each of you goes ahead with your own supper, and one goes hungry and another becomes drunk” (NRSV).
 Then he goes on to conclude that doing so makes a person “answerable for the body and blood of the Lord” which, he asserts, is tantamount to “eating and drinking judgement against oneself.”